dyep49/Umpire-Auditor/README.md

 -I believe most of these are attainable this week.
 The biggest challenge I'm facing is seeding the database as the data isn't entirely consistent.

+Milestones:

+By the end of...

+Monday: Database seeded with errors.
+Begin work on fixing the data.

+Tuesday: Models are established.
+Data is cleaned up.
+Work beings on implement the futures and crunching the stats

+Wednesday: Main functionality complete.
+Work on additional features begun.

+Thursday: Additional functionality completed and work on front end started and completed.